Quick Answer

 - Income investing targets regular cash flow (bonds, preferred stock, dividend payers, real estate investment trusts (REITs)); capital appreciation accepts low income for long-term growth.

-- Diversification cuts unsystematic (company-specific) risk but NEVER systematic (market) risk.
+- Diversification substantially reduces unsystematic (company-specific) risk but NEVER eliminates systematic (market) risk.

-- Dollar-cost averaging (DCA) invests a fixed dollar amount at set intervals, buying more shares when prices are low.
+- Dollar-cost averaging (DCA) invests a fixed dollar amount at set intervals, buying more shares when prices are low; produces a lower average cost than average price whenever prices fluctuate.

 | Item | Value |